 READ MORE: 17 Things Guests Hate Most About Weddings

-Spitalfields Venue, Spitalfields
+6. Spitalfields Venue, Spitalfields

 London’s vibrant East End is home to Spitalfields Venue, a collection of unique venues set around the magnificently restored Baroque masterpiece of Christ Church Spitalfields.
-A stone’s throw from the historic Brick Lane, host an unforgettable banquet among the grand columns of the Nave, the vast Crypt, or the life and character of the Hugenot chapel of Hanbury Hall where Charles Dickens used to do public readings.
+A stone’s throw from the historic Brick Lane, host an unforgettable banquet among the grand columns of the Nave, the vast Crypt, or the life and character of the Huguenot chapel of Hanbury Hall where Charles Dickens used to do public readings.
 For more intimate weddings, the elegant panelled Old Vestry Room is full of charm.

-READ MORE: Find Gorgeous Wedding Stationery From Just 99p
+READ MORE: The Most Gorgeous Wedding Stationery

-The Octagon, Queen Mary’s University London, Mile End
+7. The Octagon, Queen Mary’s University London, Mile End

 Wow your guests with the stunning setting of Queen Mary University London’s Octagon.
-Like the name suggests, this vast eight-sided building is lined with shelves loaded with brightly-coloured books and dotted with busts of eminent authors.
+Like the name suggests, this vast eight-sided building is lined with shelves loaded with brightly coloured books and dotted with busts of eminent authors.
 Raise your eyes skyward to one of the most beautiful domed ceilings in London.
 This is every book lover’s heaven.

 READ MORE: How To Plan the Perfect Wedding For £25,000

-East Wintergarden, Canary Wharf
+8. East Wintergarden, Canary Wharf

 Set in the heart of Canary Wharf, the 27-metre high arched glass atrium of East Wintergarden is a modern and iconic venue for your wedding.
 Your wedding photos will look spectacular among the show-stopping and bold curves of the Main Hall.
 Being in the centre of the financial capital, this venue is also wonderfully accessible from across London and beyond.